antoniomgf1998/Portfolio/README.md

 &emsp;Finally we got the access to the data and, as planned, it was really easy to change the datatype.

 #### iPyLeaflet and iPyWidgets
-&emsp;I have been mainly in charge of the visualizations during the project until developing the prototype when our needs of changed to offline mapping.
+&emsp;I have been in charge of all the visualizations during the project until developing the prototype when our needs of changed to offline mapping.
 On the first days I started looking for a package on the internet to visualize our data.
 Finally I chose [ipyleaflet](https://ipyleaflet.readthedocs.io/en/latest/).

 > ipyleaflet is an interactive widgets library, it is based on ipywidgets.
 This means that everything in ipyleaflet (e.g. the Map, TileLayers, Markers…) is interactive: you can dynamically update attributes from Python or from the Notebook interface.

 &emsp;One of the best points of this package is the interactivity that can be established easily with [iPyWidgets](https://ipywidgets.readthedocs.io/en/latest/) to dinamically change the visualizations inline on our Jupyter notebooks.

-#### Visualizations
+#### Visualizations & data preprocessing
 &emsp;Some examples of the code and the results of this code can be found hereunder:

 _**Note**: Most of the visualizations are too big to get uploaded to this repo as HTML.
 In substitution, I have divided this section into the link to hthe notebook and mostly just a screenshot of the results produced by it._